jaspersong/Project_CS-4500/report/doc.md

 The Ack message contains only the header, and does not have a payload to deserialize.

+*NOTE*: This message type is currently not being used because the current eau2 system implementation uses UDP, which does not have a use for an Ack message.

 ###### Nack

 This message kind can be sent between nodes, from server to node, or node to